Skip to main content

 Health is a primary motivator.
 Approximately 65–68 percent of the global adult population experiences some degree of lactose malabsorption, a figure that rises to 70–100 percent among East Asian populations and hovers around 80 percent among African American communities in the United States (NIDDK; World Population Review, 2026).
 For these individuals, dairy-free and vegan ice creams offer a way to enjoy a frozen dessert without the bloating, cramps, and digestive discomfort that lactose can trigger.

 Environmental awareness is another powerful driver.
-Research from the University of Oxford has indicated that cutting dairy and meat from one’s diet can reduce an individual’s food-related carbon footprint by up to 73 percent.
-Dairy farming generates roughly triple the greenhouse gas emissions of plant-milk production, making every scoop of plant-based ice cream a marginally lighter footprint on the planet (Eclipse Foods, 2023).
-Ethical considerations around animal welfare also play a role, particularly for consumers who adopt a fully vegan lifestyle.
+Research from the University of Oxford has shown that cutting dairy and meat from one’s diet can reduce an individual’s food-related carbon footprint by up to 73 percent.
+Dairy farming generates roughly triple the greenhouse gas emissions of plant-milk production, so every scoop of plant-based ice cream leaves a marginally lighter footprint on the planet (Eclipse Foods, 2023).
+Animal welfare concerns also play a role, particularly for consumers who adopt a fully vegan lifestyle.

 Nutrition: What the Labels Reveal